ECampbell37/PyTorchTelcoChurnNN/README.md

 ## About This Project

-This **solo personal project**, completed in **November 2024**, was born from my desire to master the world of AI Engineering.
+This **solo personal project**, completed in **November 2024**, was created to expand my knowledge and abilities in the world of AI Engineering.
 Having previously worked with TensorFlow, I wanted to dive deeper into PyTorch's customization capabilities and gain hands-on experience with its core functionalities through trial and error.

 The goal was to build a neural network to predict customer churn using the **Kaggle "Telco Customer Churn" dataset** (available [here](https://www.kaggle.com/blastchar/telco-customer-churn)).
-This project allowed me to explore various approaches, from an initial attempt to a more refined strategy involving advanced data preprocessing to overcome common challenges like **class imbalance** and **model overfitting**.
+This project allowed me to explore various approaches, from an initial attempt to a more refined strategy involving advanced data preprocessing techniques to overcome common challenges like **class imbalance** and **model overfitting**.

 ---